skvadrik/re2c/src/examples.rst

 Recognizing strings: the need for YYMAXFILL
 -------------------------------------------

-This example is about recognizing simple strings without escapes (strings with escapes are lexed in `Parsing strings: multiple re2c blocks`_ example).
+This example is about recognizing strings.

-Our strings are single-quoted and may contain any characters in the range ``[0 - 0xFF]``, except sinle quotes ``'``.
+Our strings are very simple: they are single-quoted and may contain any character in range ``[0 - 0xFF]``, except sinle quotes ``'``.
-It means that (unlike the previous example, `Recognizing integers: the sentinel method`_) we cannot use ``NULL`` or any other character as a sentinel: input strings like ``'aha\0ha'\0`` are perfectly valid, but incorrect input like ``'aha\0`` is also possible and shouldn't crash lexer.
+Yet this time (unlike the previous example, `Recognizing integers: the sentinel method`_) we cannot use ``NULL`` or any other character as a sentinel: input strings like ``'aha\0ha'\0`` are perfectly valid, but incorrect input like ``'aha\0`` is also possible and shouldn't crash lexer.